bosenli/mongooseDB-ExpressServer-API/README.md

 # mongooseDB-ExpressServer-API

-Two products with product referencing brands
+Two products with product referencing brands in mongoDB